 A student is encouraged to complete ENG 111, COM 110, 120 or 231 and MED 121 prior to application to the Medical Assisting program.
 The student must also demonstrate proficiency in basic computer skills through taking CIS 110 or by testing.
 An additional four courses will be considered on the admissions form.
 Unofficial transcripts of these courses and the corresponding grades must be attached to the admissions form.

 Students are required to take a keyboard test and demonstrate proficiency at 30 or more words per minute with 80% accuracy.
 If typing speed is not 30 wpm with 80% accuracy after two attempts, the student must complete OST 131.

-The Medical Assisting Admission Form and supporting documentation must be submitted to Tammi Smith in HE 3545 on or before the application deadline.
+The Medical Assisting Admission Form and supporting documentation must be submitted to the Admissions Specialist in HE 3545 on or before the application deadline.
 The supporting documentation must be attached to the admissions form.
 Incomplete admissions forms and documentation will not be considered for acceptance into the program.

 All documentation, including copies of unofficial transcripts, must be attached to the Admission form.
 The application will be considered incomplete if documentation and unofficial transcripts are not attached.
 Incomplete applications will not be considered for admission.
 Admission is based on points obtained from the following criteria:

 - Attendance of a Medical Assisting Information Session

 - HOSA or Medical Academy Participation

 - Current Provider Level CPR certification from American Heart Association or American Red Cross.

 It is suggested that applicants to the program attend an information session (optional).